phyjonas/ColloidFluctuatingField.jl/README.md

 ### Field

-All functions have to be of the form (note that for example even if not needed t still has to be supplied)
+All functions have to be of the form (note that, for example even if not needed t still has to be supplied)

 ```Julia
 f(Φ, V, t, Δt, para_Φ...)
 ```
 - Φ: Array{Number} the current field configuration
-- V: Array{Float64} the current potential (usually depends on x) but is updated automaticallu
+- V: Array{Float64} the current potential (usually depends on x) but is updated automatically
 - Δt: the time discretisation
 - para_Φ: all extra parameter needed to perform a time-step